susanBuck/dwa15-spring2019/laravel/deploy-to-digital-ocean.md

 This was a step we could skip locally because of how your local servers are configured, but it can't be skipped on your live servers.
 On your DigitalOcean server we need to make sure Apache has write access to these folders.

-To do this, we first identified that on DigitalOcean servers, Apache runs under a user called `www-data`.
+To do this, I first identified that Apache runs under a user called `www-data` on our DigitalOcean servers.

 Given that, make the user `www-data` own the `storage` directory and everything in it (`-R`):